Frequently asked questions

 Yes.
 Customs has the discretionary power to allow a 90-day supply with a 90-day refill.
 There are no restrictions on the number of online prescription drugs you order.
 However, PharmaPassport can not ship outside the United States. [mailing details]

-There is a $9.95 US shipping fee per patient (Additional charges may apply for overweight packages.
-Cold pack items are $15.95 US).
+There is a $9.95 US shipping fee per patient.
 All prescriptions will be authorized for a 1 year period, if indicated by the physician and will be honoured from the date on the prescription form.
 All prescription drug prices include prescribing fee and pharmacy dispensing fee.

 Why are your online prescription drug prices so low?

-The Canadian government limits how much pharmaceutical manufacturers can charge for brand- name drugs when they are approved and caps subsequent price increases.
-Check Prescription Prices
+OTC and prescription drugs prices differ from country to country.
+For example, in Canada, the Canadian government limits how much pharmaceutical manufacturers can charge for brand name drugs when they are approved and caps subsequent price increases.
+Check Prescription Prices.

 How much money will I save?